 CDN Settings

 All set to OFF.
 I manually configure Cloudflare and don’t use the QUIC.cloud CDN – with all the pros and cons of that choice.
 When thousands of daily visits become hundreds of thousands, I’ll probably configure a CDN on a subdomain, or use a Cloudflare paid option, in order to reduce server load.
-For now, it would just be a needless complication – free Cloudflare automatically serves most images from its edge cache servers.
+For now, it would just be a needless complication – the free Cloudflare tier automatically serves most images from its edge cache servers.

 As explained above, nothing to configure here.